5axes/AutoRotationTool/README.md

 It allows an extended calculation and orientation according to the best printable calculated orientation.

 ### Rotate main direction (X)
-Rotate the selected element automaticaly on its main direction, parallel to the X axis of the plate.
+Rotate the selected element automatically on its main direction, parallel to the X axis of the plate.

 ### Rotate longest side (X)
-Rotate the selected element automaticaly on its longest side, parallel to the X axis of the plate.
+Rotate the selected element automatically on its longest side, parallel to the X axis of the plate.

-### Reinit Rotation
+### Reset Rotation
-Reinit the selected Objects to their initial Orientation.
-Function similar to the Réinit Button in the Rotation Tool Menu.
+Re-Init the selected Objects to their initial Orientation.
+Function similar to the Re-Init Button in the Rotation Tool Menu.

 # YouTube video